 Measuring Vibration with IMU Batch Sampler¶

-The IMU BatchSampler can be used to record high-frequency data from the IMU sensors to the dataflash log on the flight controller.
+The IMU BatchSampler can be used to record high-frequency data from the IMU sensors to the dataflash log on the autopilot.
 This data can be analysed post-flight to diagnose vibration issues using graphs created from Fast Fourier Transforms (FFT) of the data.

 FFT transforms data from the time domain into the frequency domain.
 Put another way, accelerometer data recorded over time (i.e. a flight) can be converted into a graph showing the frequencies of the vibration.
 A frequent feature of these graphs is a spike at the propeller’s “blade passage frequency” (the frequency at which the blade crosses over the arms) which causes an acceleration in the aircraft body.
 FFT has the following limitations:

-Samples are typically taken at the same rate as gyro updates provided to the flight controller.
-For example if you are using INS_FAST_SAMPLE on an MPU9250 sensor (fairly typical on modern Pixhawk class flight controllers) then samples will be take at 8KHz.
-If you are not using fast sampling then sample rates of 1KHz are typical.
+Samples are typically taken at the same rate as gyro updates provided to the autopilot.
+For example if you are using INS_FAST_SAMPLE on an MPU9250 sensor (fairly typical on modern Pixhawk class autopilots) then samples will be take at 8KHz, but averaged and downsampled to 1KHz.
+If you are not using an autopilot with fast sampling capability, then the sample rate is 1KHz

 Flight and Post-Flight Analysis¶

-- Perform a regular flight (not just a gentle hover) of at least a few minutes and download the dataflash logs
+Perform a regular flight (not just a gentle hover) of at least 1 minute and download the dataflash logs

-- Open Mission Planner, press Ctrl-F, press the FFT button, press “new DF log” and select the .bin log file downloaded above
+Open Mission Planner, under SETUP/ADVANCED, press the FFT button, press “IMU Batch Sample” and select the .bin log file downloaded above

 Advanced Configuration and Analysis¶

-The following two graphs are from the same flight on a PixRacer flight controller.
+The following two graphs are from the same flight on a PixRacer autopilot.
 Accel on the right is the InvenseSense IMU and shows higher frequencies than the slower IMU on the left

 Log Message Contents¶